hughiemak/predator-prey/README.md

 1. median catch time against episode
 1. success rate against episode

-(Evaluation is carried out every 50 training episodes by averaging the performance of the agent on 100 testing episodes)
+(Evaluation is carried out every 50 training episodes by averaging the performance of the models on 100 testing episodes)

 ### Training result of 5x5 predator prey